Webman Session Management

 'handler' => FileSessionHandler::class,

-// When handler is RedisClusterSessionHandler::class, the value is 'redis_cluster' (Redis cluster)
+// When handler is RedisClusterSessionHandler::class, the value is redis_cluster which means redis cluster

 'type' => 'file',